Laminations of punctured surfaces as $\tau$-regular irreducible components: Introduction

 \subsection{Main Result}

 Let $T$ be a tagged triangulation of $\bSu$ with quiver $Q(T)$.
 If $\bSu$ is not the unpunctured torus with exactly one marked point, then the potential $W(T)\in\Ka\ebrace{(Q(T)}_\cyc$ defined in \cite{CILF12,LF16} is, up to weak right equivalence, the unique non-degenerate potential on $Q(T)$ \cite{GLFS16}.
 Furthermore, the Jacobian algebra $A(T):=\cP_\Ka(Q(T), W(T))$ is tame \cite{GLFS16}.
-Note however, that for $\Pu\neq\emptyset$, the algebra $A(T)$ fails to be gentle (except only for the once-punctured triangle).
-It even fails to be skewed-gentle for most triangulations, so in general an explicit classification of the indecomposable representations of $A(T)$ is not known.
+In fact, since $\Ma\neq\emptyset$, the surface $\bSig$ admits a tagged triangulation $T'$ of signature 0, and thus $A(T')$ is skewed-gentle.
+As a consequence, we have a parametrization of the indecomposable objects of the corresponding cluster category.
+Note, however, that for $\Pu\neq\emptyset$, the algebra $A(T)$ fails to be gentle (except only for the once-punctured triangle).
+It even fails to be skewed-gentle for most triangulations.
+So, in general, an explicit description of the indecomposable representations of $A(T)$ is not known, even though these representations may be in principle be parametrized via the cluster category.
 See~\cite{Dom17} or~\cite{LF10} for partial results in this direction, which illustrate the complexity of the situation.
-In this paper we show that the generically $\tau$-reduced irreducible components of the representation spaces of $A(T)$ can be naturally parameterized by the laminations on $\bSu$, thus extending considerably a similar result for the special case of surfaces without punctures, which was settled recently by two of the authors together with J. Schröer in~\cite[Thm.~1.7]{GLFS22}.
-In that case the algebras involved are gentle and the corresponding well-known classifications of their indecomposable representations and morphisms of representations were heavily exploited by the authors.
-Here, our main result is the following.
+In this paper, we show that the set $\DecIrr^\tau(A(T))$ of generically $\tau$-regular irreducible components of the representation spaces of $A(T)$ can be naturally parameterized by the set $\MSW(\bSig)$ of laminations on $\bSu$.
+Our main result is a more precise version of this statement:

 \begin{Thm} Let $\bSu$ be a surface with $\dSu\neq\emptyset$.
-For each tagged triangulation $T$ with Jacobian algebra $A(T)$ there is a unique isomorphism of tame partial KRS-monoids
+For each tagged triangulation $T$ with Jacobian algebra $A(T)$ corresponding to the above-mentioned potential $W(T)$, there is a unique isomorphism of tame partial KRS-monoids

 which intertwines dual shear coordinates with respect to $T$ and generic projective $g$-vectors with respect to $A(T)$. \end{Thm}